 Coming soon….Medical Improv: A New Way to Improve Communication (With 15 Activities You Can Teach STAT!)

-Kelly Wise, MSN, RN-BC a Nurse Educator at the Mayo Clinic in Jacksonville, FL has given a “thumbs up” review of my new book scheduled for release in February, 2017!
+Kelly Wise, MSN, RN-BC a Nurse Educator at the Mayo Clinic in Jacksonville, FL has given a “thumbs up” review of my new book scheduled for release in the Spring of 2017!
 She reviewed a draft a couple of months ago and her input was invaluable.

 Kelly was able to use a draft of the manuscript to help prepare a workshop for her staff that included Medical Improv.
 She had never done improv, let alone taught any activities.
 But, she did it!
 And the evaluations were super!--The experience turned out to be an overwhelming success--Kelly Wise, MSN, RN-BC, Mayo Clinic Click To Tweet